bahlo/arne.me/src/content/projects/sprachnachrichten/index.md

 est: "2020-02-14"
 sortIndex: 1
 image: "./_image.png"
-imageAlt: "The podcast cover of Sprachnachrichten, a green S and N on dark background."
+imageAlt: "The podcast cover, saying Sprachnachrichten in green on a dark background."
 ---

 A podcast I'm doing with my good friend [Jan](https://jan.work) in German.